RobACurtis/RobACurtis/README.md

 ## Technologies ⚡
 Let's talk about:
 - Front-end development using HTML, CSS, Bootstrap, and React
-- Backend development using Node.js, Express, and PostgreSQL
+- Backend development using Node.js, Express, Python and PostgreSQL
-- Tools I've used such as npm, Babel, Webpack, Git, Github, Argon2, JWT, multer, and AWS S3.
+- Tools I've used such as npm, Babel, Webpack, Git, Github, Argon2, JWT, multer, pip, FASTAPI, uvicorn and AWS S3.
 - Any technologies you are passionate about!

 ##  💻 About Me  🏄🏽